inaimathi/cl-notebook/README.md

 	- Might want to annihilate some syntactic rough edges with a `defpsmacro` or two.

 ######## Multi-user related
-- If you're looking at past history states, you shouldn't see others edits to the current book
-	- The list of ignored actions:
-		- rename book
-		- eval-to-cell
-		- new cell
-		- kill cell
-		- change-cell-contents
-		- change cell type
-		- change cell language
-		- change cell noise
-		- reorder cells
-	- We do still want to be notified of book deletion the same way, and we still want to know when an eval starts/aborts/finishes (but don't want to see the result change any viewed cells)
 - Move to a thread-per-cell model to make multi-user development easier
 - If you join a book in the middle of an already running computation, you currently aren't notified of this.
 Figure something out.
 - Moving cells around isn't propagated to other users